actolonen/Analysis_Lab/Clustering/README.md

 # Clustering

 ## Hierarchial clustering
-(https://www.youtube.com/watch?v=MAUs4484TG8)[Here] is a nice tutorial on hierachial clustering.
+[Here](https://www.youtube.com/watch?v=MAUs4484TG8)is a nice tutorial on hierachial clustering.

 Hierarchial clustering is an unsupervised clustering method.
 It is an alternative to K-means that does not require specifying number of clusters.
 Clustering can be top-down or bottom-up (agglomerative, AGNES).
 Distance metrics for hierarchial clustering: Euclidean, Manhattan, Max distance.